Wednesday, February 15, 2006

 A long, taut pause ensued.

 “No. She didn’t.
-And I’ll save you the trouble of asking if that’s the reason we’ve never visited her before by saying that you’re right.
-I haven’t seen Aunt Ingrid since the day I married your father.”
+And I’ll save you the trouble of asking if that’s the reason we’vehardly ever visited her before by saying that you’re right.
+I could count the times I've seen Ingrid in the past 15 years on one hand. ”

 “Mom?”